Avolyn/model-collection/README.md

 QwQ-32B-AWQ is Qwen's specialized reasoning model with 32B parameters, quantized using AWQ to 4-bit precision.
 This model is particularly strong at mathematical reasoning, scientific analysis, and complex problem-solving tasks.

 What makes this model special is its dual capabilities - it combines both tool calling and reasoning in a single model.
 The reasoning is implemented using the DeepSeek-R1 reasoning parser, which allows the model to show its step-by-step thinking process before providing a final answer.

+I am particularly partial to the Qwen model family for just about everything and this model is no exception.

 ### DeepSeek-R1-Distill-Llama-8B